 Most people visiting the Philippines fly into and out of Manila but spend very little time actually exploring this large, diverse, and thriving metropolis.
 And while there aren’t an abundance of touristy sites to see, the city is packed with delicious restaurants, lively bars, and world-class shopping.
-It’s worth spending at least a few days in this bustling city before heading to the other islands for your relaxing beach vacation.
+It’s worth spending at least a few days in this bustling city before heading to the other islands (like Palawan, Cebu, & Siquijor) for your relaxing beach vacation.

 Know Before You Go

 - At the time of writing the conversion rate was 53.42 Philippine Pesos (PHP) to $1 USD.
 So if we say that something costs 250 PHP that’s just under $5 USD.

 - Filipinos learn both English and Tagalog in school and you’re unlikely to encounter anyone who doesn’t speak English.
 If you want to try your hand at Tagalog, “salamat” is “thank you” and “po” is a polite ending to a sentence.
 So you would say “salamat po” or “nice to meet you po” or “excuse me po”.

 - You’ll be referred to as “sir” or “ma’am” by pretty much everyone you meet.
 It’s a sign of respect and Filipinos are very polite.

 - Filipinos LOVE basketball and especially the NBA.
 If they ask where you’re from it’s easier to say “do you know the Portland Trailblazers?” than “I’m from Oregon”.
 They definitely know the Blazers but have no idea what Oregon is.

 - Manila is the world’s most densely populated city with around 111,000 people per square mile.
 And the population of the entire Metro Manila area is about 13.5 million.
 So expect traffic to be horrendous, especially during rush hour!